CURRICULUM AND INSTRUCTORS

 To successfully rehabilitate the most high-risk youth offenders and reduce recidivism, an array of services and placement options must be available to meet their varied needs both while in residential placement post disposition, and upon return to the community.
 This module discusses:

 - How to build capacity to develop the array of services and placements required by youth in juvenile justice custody.
 This module focuses on effective group treatment practices and strategies for addressing substance abuse and mental health treatment needs.
-There will also be a particular emphasis on educational and vocational supports.
 This topic includes a discussion of the need to address the treatment needs of the youth's family and how family engagement is critical to effective treatment, services, and reentry.

 - The elements of trauma-informed care and best practices that create safe and healthy conditions in residential centers and community placements.